An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsection{Analysis of Task 1: Error Identification}

-This section presents a comparative analysis of erroneous simplification outputs generated by GPT-4 and Control-T5, focusing on error quantification and type analysis.
-We assessed erroneous simplification outputs across three datasets: Turk, ASSET, and Newsela, defining an erroneous output as one containing at least one error.
-Overall, Table~\ref{tab:num_erroneous_simplifications} shows that GPT-4 with fewer errors than Control-T5 across all datasets.
-This performance difference underscores GPT-4's superior performance in simplification tasks.
-In the following, we reveal characteristics of errors in GPT-4 and Control-T5 simplification outputs.
+This section presents a comparative analysis of erroneous simplification outputs generated by GPT-4, Qwen2.5-72B, Llama-3.2-3B, and Control-T5, focusing on error quantification and type analysis.
+We assess erroneous simplification outputs across four datasets: Turk, ASSET, Newsela, and SimPA, defining an erroneous output as one containing at least one error.
+As mentioned in Section~\ref{sec:replicate_t5}, we did not include SimPA for Control-T5.
+To reduce bias stemming from this particular dataset, we also report the results after excluding SimPA, i.e., only on Turk, ASSET, and Newsela (denoted as `T\&A\&N').
+Figure~\ref{fig:error_count_sents} shows that the three LLMs generally with fewer errors than Control-T5.
+This performance difference underscores LLMs' superior performance in simplification tasks.
+Within the LLM group, Qwen2.5-72B produced the fewest errors, followed by GPT-4, while Llama-3.2-3B generated the most.